kevinlin/ai-sdlc-playbook/docs/prompt-library/prompting-guidance.md

 ### Generate Variants

 - When uncertain about the optimal phrasing, request multiple versions of the prompt.
-- For example: *"Provide three alternative prompts for summarising technical documents."*
+- For example: *"Provide three alternative prompts for summarizing technical documents."*
 - Consider consulting different LLM providers (e.g. OpenAI, Anthropic) to gain varied perspectives, as they may generate distinct responses.

 ### Problem Solve Collaboratively